littensy/charm/README.md

 ## 🐛 Debugging

 Charm provides a debug mode to help you identify potential bugs in your project.
-To enable debug mode, set the global `_G.__DEV__` flag to `true` at the entry point of your project.
+To enable debug mode, set the global `_G.__DEV__` flag to `true` before importing Charm.

 Enabling `__DEV__` adds a few helpful features: